fabriziofortino/Zenko/docs/Operation-Architecture/Orbit_UI/Bucket_Management/Lifecycle_Management-Transition.rst

    |image3|

-   You may enter a distinct directory or subdirectory to which the rule applies.
-   Enter an expiration time span and a deletion time span.
+   You may name a directory or subdirectory to which the rule applies.
+Enter a time span after the object's current version was last changed and specify a location to which it shall be moved.
+You can also add a comment about the transition rule.
-   These follow the bucket and enforce expiration and deletion.
-   You may also add a comment about this expiration rule.

    Click **Save**.